Pythm/ad-Lightwand/README.md

           toggle: 3
         - mode: gaming
           state: turn_off
-      # Lux constraints will only check when a new update to light is sent, like motion/presence, media player on/off or normal mode
+      # Lux constraints will only check when a new update to light is sent, like motion/presence, media player on/off or automagical mode
       lux_constraint: 12000
       room_lux_constraint: 100
-      # Conditions as if statement to be meet for light to turn on at normal/morning/motion mode or with automations defined
+      # Conditions as if statement to be meet for light to turn on at automagical/morning/motion mode or with automations defined
       # Inherits Appdaemon Api as ADapi.
       conditions:
         - "self.ADapi.get_tracker_state('person.kid') == 'home'"